Things to do in York, Lancaster and Chester counties

 Entertainment

-▪ Allison Creek Bluegrass presents Country Grass, 7 p.m.
-Thursday at Allison Creek Presbyterian Church, S.C.
-Highway 274 and Allison Creek Road, York.
-Doors open at 6 p.m. with food service at 6:30 p.m.
-Details: AllisonCreekBluegrass.com.

-▪ York County Ballet is celebrating its 40th anniversary with a performance of Hansel and Gretel Friday-May 20 at Johnson Hall at Winthrop University.
+▪ York County Ballet is celebrating its 40th anniversary with a performance of Hansel and Gretel Friday-Sunday at Johnson Hall at Winthrop University.
 As told through the artistic movement of ballet, this rendition focuses on the themes of greed, hunger and distrust, and hope, courage and reunion.
 Performance times: 8 p.m.
-Friday; 3 and 8 p.m.
+Friday, 3 and 8 p.m.
 Saturday and 3 p.m.
-May 20.
-Tickets: $15 available online at yorkcountyballet.org through Tuesday, Woody’s Music, 1118 Cherry Road and Nationwide Wiley Insurance, 1729 Celanese Road through Friday.
+Sunday.
+Tickets: $15 available at Woody’s Music, 1118 Cherry Road, and Nationwide Wiley Insurance, 1729 Celanese Road, through Friday.
 Remaining tickets available at the theater box office.

 ▪ Fort Mill Community Playhouse presents “Impromptu,” 7:30 p.m.
 Saturday at 220 Main St. Reservations recommended at fortmillplayhouse.org or 803-548-8102.
 Admission: $12.